 Is hiking or a bike tour on your cruiser’s agenda?
 A quality backpack would be a much-appreciated gift.
 This 26-liter pack is the perfect size to fit all the essentials for an active shore excursion.

 A comfortable, functional backpack makes all the difference when taking an active shore excursion.
-Padded shoulder straps as well as a hip belt and sternum strap ensure that weight is distributed evenly.
+Padded shoulder straps and a hip belt and sternum strap ensure that weight is distributed evenly.

 Do you want to get something really great for a loved one who’s going on a cruise?
 These cruise gift ideas are a little more pricey, but your cruiser will love them!

 Is your cruiser still using that beat-up suitcase from a high school trip abroad?
-Bring them into the modern era of travel with a new, expandable rollaboard.
+Bring them into the modern era of travel with a new expandable hardside rollaboard.

-This one is slim enough to easily slip under a cruise ship bed, but roomy enough to fit all the essentials.
-Plus it has a USB port for charging on-the-go.
+This sleek rollaboard is slim enough to easily slip under a cruise ship bed, but roomy enough to fit all the essentials.
+Plus it’s made of scratch-resistant polycarbonate, so it’ll stay beautiful trip after trip.

 Mr. SBC and I each have a pair of Beats Studio3 headphones, and we wouldn’t cruise (or fly on a plane!) without them.
 They pair easily with any smartphone or tablet, and the noise-canceling feature is amazing at blocking out crowd noise.